Superpower Transformer Calculator

 How can Vrms be less than Vout?

 Transformers are specified as Vrms.
-Full wave rectified and filtered transformer voltage is approximately Vpeak, which is Vrms X sqrt(2).
+Full wave rectified and filtered transformer voltage is, with no load, approximately Vpeak, which is Vrms X sqrt(2).
 So Vrms is lower than the Vpeak required at the regulator's input, and with low output current requirements, may be lower than regulator Vout.

 Why is Vrms negative and almost 1000?